gaiaverse/scanninglaw/README.md

     python setup.py fetch --map-name=cog3_2020

-You can download the other scanning laws by changing "cog3_2020" to (other scanning laws will be added in future).
+You can download the other scanning laws by changing "cog3_2020".

 Alternatively, if you have used `pip` to install `scanninglaw`, then you can configure the data directory and download the data by opening up a python